grzeimann/Panacea/README.md

 ```

 Notes for local runs
 - The quicklook runner expects HET raw data in a TACC-like directory structure (tarballs with standard internal paths).
-By default, run_panacea.py looks under a base directory like /Users/<you>/data/LRS2.
-Either:
-  - Mirror the TACC raw data layout under that base path (creating directories and placing tarballs accordingly), or
-  - Install Panacea in editable mode and change the baseraw path in src/panacea/run_panacea.py to point to your local raw-data mirror.
+Use the --baseraw option to point Panacea to your local mirror of the LRS2 raw data.
+For example: --baseraw /data/LRS2.
 - Packaged configuration files (line lists, DAR tables, fplane.txt, responses) are bundled with the package and found automatically via importlib.resources.

 Troubleshooting